Handcycle Buyer's Guide Checklist

 How To Choose a Handcycle

 Choosing the right handcycle is important to make certain that it is comfortable and fits you well.
 First, you need to consider what you are looking for with regards to size, style and features.
+If you have any more questions regarding the specifications and components of a handcycle, feel free to reach out to us!
 We can assist you in finding a handcycle that not only fits well, but is appropriate for your lifestyle.

 The past 15 years of research and development have produced handcycles to fit almost all needs.
 Some people may ask, “How does a handicapped person stay in shape?”
 There are now numerous adaptations available to the adaptive cycling community that allow not only athletes who are looking for a competitive racing style handcycle, but also those with disabilities that are looking for a recreational handcycle to exercise, to improve endurance and strength, and to enjoy the outdoors.